 Santuario: Un lugar de refugio o seguridad.

 Communities across the U.S. are declaring themselves Sanctuaries , and are refusing to collude with I.C.E, in order to protect targeted immigrants and to ensure that families are not torn apart by unjust laws.
 In a xenophobic rage, the President has promised retribution against any municipality that acts on behalf of people who don't have specific types of documentation.
-Here in Kansas, the Governor and Secretary of State have doubled down on these threats, proposing to completely defund communities that don't actively search for and detain those they deem unwelcome.
+In 2017, the Governor and Secretary of State doubled down on these threats, proposing to completely defund communities that don't actively search for and detain those they deem unwelcome.
 This poster is available as a free download at Justseeds.

 For many Lawrence folks, especially those that frequent Saturday farmers market, the Pollinators mural and its untimely demise are still fresh in their memories.
 News that the mural would have a second life was celebrated but also prompted many questions.
 Where would the new mural be located?
 Would it be the same size?
 Who would design and paint it?
 And most crucially, would the design be the same, including the seven African-American artists and the Gwendolyn Brooks quote, “We are each other’s harvest; we are each other’s business; we are each other’s magnitude and bond”?